-The Associate Dean for Academic and Student Affairs will automatically place student pharmacists on academic probation under the following circumstances (see University Catalog, General Academic Policies and Procedures section):
+Student pharmacists will be placed on academic probation under the following circumstances (see University

+Catalog, General Academic Policies and Procedures section):

 - 1. A student pharmacist earns a failing ("U") grade in any didactic course (see section on "Remediation of Courses in the Didactic Curriculum"). - 2.
 A student pharmacist does not achieve the required 2.00 cumulative GPA at the end of the academic year for which they are enrolled.
 Student pharmacists placed on academic probation for having less than 2.00 at the end of the academic year will be required to remediate or repeat all coursework in which they received a "U" grade for the same academic year for which the student pharmacist's cumulative GPA was below 2.00 (see section on "Remediation of Courses in the Didactic Curriculum"). - 3.
 The first time a student pharmacist receives a failing grade for IPPE1 and/or IPPE 2 or any APPE rotation (see section regarding Failure to Meet Standards First APPE Rotation Actions). - 4.
 A student pharmacist receives a failing ("NCR") grade during the Advanced Elective rotation (see section regarding Failure to Meet Standards Advanced Elective Rotation Action).